rudof-project/rudof/python/README.md

 The Python bindings for [rudof](https://rudof-project.github.io/) are called `pyrudof`.
 They are available at [pypi](https://pypi.org/project/pyrudof/).

 For more information, you can access the [readthedocs documentation](https://pyrudof.readthedocs.io/en/latest/).
+We keep several tutorials about rudof as Jupyter notebooks in: [https://rudof-project.github.io/tutorials].

 After compiling and installing this module, a Python library  called `pyrudof` should be available.